 - Full-time Non EU: £14,000 per year

 For up-to-date information about tuition fees, living costs and financial support, visit Undergraduate Fees and Finance.

-You have the opportunity to undertake a one-year work placement between years two and three of your Economics degree at City.
+You have the opportunity to undertake a one-year work placement between years two and three.
+The degree awarded is a BSc (Hons) Financial Economics with Integrated Professional Training.
 Our Careers Service will work with you to identify the best means of finding a placement.

 Recent Economics undergraduate students have undertaken placements at organisations including:

 Graduates in Financial Economics are in demand in professions such as accountancy, management consultancy, finance, banking, insurance, the Civil Service, teaching, central banks such as the Bank of England and international bodies like the World Bank and the International Monetary Fund.

 Recent graduates have also gone on to further study at universities such as Glasgow and Cambridge.

 Read an interview with Gary Argent (City's Director of Careers & Skills Development Service) about how undergraduates can improve their job prospects in today's workplace.